polydawn/timeless/book/design/API.md

 Planners at large -- this layer is open to substantial interpretation and not actually standardized;
-the only constraint for integrating it into the Timeless ecosystem is that whatever is going on at this layer, it has to produce the "basting" format;
+the only constraint for integrating it into the Timeless ecosystem is that whatever is going on at this layer, it has to produce the "module" format;
 from there, other tools can interoperate.